-MD confirms that it was unable to deliver to Mr Retailer on the days in question due to extreme weather conditions which resulted in the Meteorological Office issuing a red warning across central Scotland and surrounding areas.
+MD confirms that it was unable to deliver to Mr Retailer on the day in question due to extreme weather conditions (significant snow fall) which resulted in the Meteorological Office issuing an amber alert across the Bradford area.
 Due to the weather conditions staff and contractors were unable to travel to the branch from their homes and this impacted on MD's ability to deliver to stores in the area.
 Furthermore, police advised people not to travel.
+A total of 14 drivers and packers did not turn up for work.
+There was a driver for Mr Retailer's round, but due to the fact his store is on a hill he was inaccessible.
+MD did try and contact Mr Retailer to advise him of the situation.
 In these circumstance MD maintains that the non-delivery was 'beyond its control' and as such falls under the force majeure provision at Section 12 A of its Terms and Conditions.